What is Cost Pool?

 |Labor||600||No of Hours|

 These costs are then clubbed to form a cost pool of the final product.
-The cost pool is determined basis cost drivers.
+The cost pool is the determined basis of cost drivers.
 Cost drivers are nothing but units of activity.
 These units have a direct impact on the cost under question.
 For example, labor cost is directly affected by the labor hours worked (unit of activity).

-These costs will be absorbed into final cost of production depending upon the volume of cost drivers utilized respectively.
+These costs will be absorbed into the final cost of production depending upon the volume of cost drivers utilized respectively.